mcfarljm/fortwrap/docs/manual.md

 ### CLASS and polymorphism (experimental)

-FortWrap includes experimental support for wrapping CLASS data structures, which support type bound procedures, inheritance, and polymorphism.
+FortWrap includes experimental support for wrapping `CLASS` data structures, which support type bound procedures, inheritance, and polymorphism.
 The objective is to create a set of C++ classes and methods that mirror the structure of the original Fortran code; this includes inheritance and polymorphism.
-(Supporting these features requires more assumptions about how the Fortran compiler generates code, so they may be considered more fragile.)

 A key distinction is the use of "type bound procedures", which look like: